scttfrdmn/ark/README.md

 This module covers:
   • What is AWS and why researchers use it
   • Key services: S3 (storage), EC2 (computing), IAM (security)
-  • UCLA's AWS setup and support resources
+  • {INSTITUTION}'s AWS setup and support resources
   • How costs work and how to avoid surprises
   • **CRITICAL: Common security threats and how to prevent them**